eaklykova/multi_document_summarization_2023/README.md

 ## Summary Evaluation

 ## Gold Standard
 Various summaries of 7 chapters in different books were collected and evaluated by experts on a scale from 1 to 5 (1 = very bad, 5 = excellent).
 The chapters were all different in word count to reduce possible length bias of the metrics.

-The dataset is in the file gold_standard.xlsx.
+The dataset is in the file **gold_standard.xlsx**, which contains the following fields: book_id, book_title, chapter_id, chapter_title, chapter_summary, summary_source, length_score (length of summary / length of chapter), human_score, is_best, comments, length_summary (words).